 Supplementation of these essential nutrients may be required, particularly where there is insufficient dietary intake such as with a vegan/vegetarian diet, in cases of digestive dysfunction and to correct more severe deficiencies.

-Please contact me for further information or alternatively book online for a consultation so that we can address your individual case more specifically.
+Please be in touch if you would like some further information, you can contact me directly or book straight in for a Naturopath consultation so that we can address your individual case :)